Skills and training

 - Publication: How does employee involvement in decision-making benefit organisations?

 The European Company Survey 2019 (ECS 2019), jointly carried out by Eurofound and sister agency Cedefop, collected information on workplace practices with regard to work organisation, human resource management, skills use and skills strategies, direct employee participation and social dialogue.
 The overview report of the ECS 2019 examines skill requirements and skill match, as well as workplace practices on training and learning.
-Based on ECS 2019 data, research will look further at skills shortages and skills strategies in European establishments.
+Based on ECS 2019 data, research has examined skills shortages and skills strategies in European establishments for sustained business performance.

 - Survey: European Company Survey 2019